mirage/mirage-www/tmpl/blog/mirage-3.0-released.md

 For more background on the result type, see the [Rresult library](http://erratique.ch/software/rresult) which defines further useful operations on `Result.t` and is used widely in MirageOS libraries, and [a forthcoming in-depth explanation of errors](TODO write then link).

-We'd like to thank particularly, but in no particular order, the following people who contributed to this improvement with code, suggestions, testing, and moral support: Hannes Mehnert, Thomas Gazagnaire, Thomas Leonard, Mindy Preston, Ashish Agarwal, Leo White, Anil Madhavapeddy, Dave Scott, and Daniel Bünzli.

 ### Logs Where You Want Them

 MirageOS version 2.9.0 included automatic support for logging via the `Logs` and `Mirage_logs` library, but by default logs were always printed to the console and changing the log reporter was cumbersome.
 In MirageOS 3, you can send logs to a consumer of syslog messages with `syslog_udp`, `syslog_tcp`, or with the full authentication and encryption provided by `ocaml-tls` using `syslog_tls`.
 For more information, see [the excellent writeup at hannes.nqsb.io](https://hannes.nqsb.io/Posts/Syslog).

-We'd like to thank particularly, but in no particular order, the following people who contributed to this improvement with code, suggestions, testing, related libraries, and discussion: Hannes Mehnert, Jochen Bartl, Gabriel Radanne, Marek Kubica, GitHub user wiredsister, Daniel Bünzli, Anil Madhavapeddy, and Thomas Leonard.

 ### Disaggregated Module Type Definitions